zeeshaanl/jobs-service/README.md

-Service to compile jobs from providers - built with Clean Architecture
+Service to compile jobs from providers - built with the Clean Architecture Pattern